yahoo/elide/elide-datastore/elide-datastore-search/README.md

 ### Annotate Your Entity

 Use Hibernate Search annotations to describe how your entities are indexed and stored in Lucene or Elasticsearch.
+Some of the annotations (like `AnalyzerDef`) can be defined once at the package level if desired.

 ```java
 @Entity